echocall/STAT/documentation/CRUD.md

 ###Multi File Names Getter
-def multi_file_names_getter(passedDirectoryPath: str, objectType: str, debug: bool = False) -> dict
+def multi_file_names_getter(passed_directory_path: str, objectType: str, debug: bool = False) -> dict

 ####Overview
 Returns the file names of the objects of the targeted type.

 ####Arguments
-passedDirectoryPath: required, string -> Path to the directory of the sought after objectTypes as a string.
+passed_directory_path: required, string -> Path to the directory of the sought after objectTypes as a string.
 objectType: required, string -> the type of the logical object given as a plural.
 debug: optional, bool -> if given, tells function to print to debug file, add debug section to result_dict.